-I actually got out of the bed to get a peek out of the window.
+I actually got out of bed to get a peek out of the window.
 There were still clouds in the sky and I knew that there was not going to be any proper sunrise view.
-This was the first disappointment.
+This was my first disappointment.
 So I gave up that idea and tried to go back to sleep.

 No matter how hard I tried, I just could not get myself to go back to sleep again.
 This became the second disappointment.